snacsnoc/snacklinux/README.md

 ##### Toolchain
-1. Download buildroot and place this file [buildroot-2013.05/.config](https://bitbucket.org/snacsnoc/snacklinux/src/master/buildroot-2013.05/.config) in the buildroot directory.
-Or, optionally compile buildroot with large file support and RPC for i686 (if target is x86)
+1. Download buildroot 2013.11 and place this file [buildroot-2013.11/.config](https://bitbucket.org/snacsnoc/snacklinux/src/master/buildroot-2013.11/.config) in the buildroot directory.
-2. Set your $PATH to /path-to-buildroot/buildroot-x.x/output/host/usr/bin:${PATH} to include the toolchain
+2. Set your $PATH to /path-to-buildroot/buildroot-x.x/output/host/usr/bin:${PATH} to include the gcc toolchain

+Note: you might also want to `export LD_LIBRARY_PATH=/path/to/buildroot-x.x/output/host/usr/i686-buildroot-linux-uclibc/sysroot/usr/lib` so if you do cross compile, you are linking against the correct libs.

 ##### BusyBox
 1. Clone this git repo or just get the [busybox-1.21.1/.config](https://bitbucket.org/snacsnoc/snacklinux/src/master/busybox-1.21.1/.config) file and place it in the busybox-1.21.1 directory